friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity.md

 ---

 Find the [Tutorials](unity/tutorials/christmasTree.md) to discover in-depth explanations on how to construct custom procedural shaders in Unity and to better understand the relations between functions.

+Once the UPM has been installed:
+    - All the user shaders can be found in their respective folders at `Packages/com.tudresden.proceduralshaderframeworkpackage/Samples~`.

+    - The full implementation of Unity's integration can be found at `Packages/com.tudresden.proceduralshaderframeworkpackage/Runtime/scripts`.